Difference Between Food Supplements And Nutraceuticals Under FSSAI Law

 Your turmeric capsule is not just ‘natural’, or your vitamin drink is not just ‘fortified’.
 In the eyes of regulatory bodies, it is either a food supplement or a nutraceutical, and getting the wrong label can fail your product before it reaches the shelves.

-Through this blog, we have break down the difference between food supplements and nutraceuticals under FSSAI law, and how that one single decision can impact your formulation, licensing, marketing, and even your business.
+Through this blog, we have broken down the food supplements and nutraceuticals under the FSSAI Law, and how that one single decision can impact your formulation, licensing, marketing, and even your business.

 Regulatory Framework Of FSSAI For Food Supplements And Nutraceuticals